 Copyrights and Trademarks

-Unless otherwise noted, all Contents are copyrights, trademarks, trade dress and/or other intellectual property owned, controlled or licensed by Duke Energy or by third parties who have licensed their materials to Duke Energy and are protected by U.S. and international copyright laws.
+Unless otherwise noted, all Contents are copyrights, trademarks, trade dress and/or other intellectual property owned, controlled or licensed by Duke Energy, its affiliates or third parties who have licensed their materials to Duke Energy and are protected by U.S. and international copyright laws.
 The compilation (meaning the collection, arrangement and assembly) of all Contents on this Site is the exclusive property of Duke Energy and is also protected by U.S. and international copyright laws.
-Duke Energy and its suppliers and licensors expressly reserve all intellectual property rights in all text, programs, products, processes, technology, content and other materials which appear on this Site.
+Duke Energy and its suppliers, affiliates, and licensors expressly reserve all intellectual property rights in all text, programs, products, processes, technology, content and other materials which appear on this Site.
 Access to this Site does not confer and shall not be considered as conferring upon anyone any license under any of Duke Energy’s or any third party's intellectual property rights.
 The Duke Energy names and logos and all related product and service names, design marks and slogans are the trademarks or service marks of Duke Energy.
 All other marks are the property of their respective companies.
 No trademark or service mark license is granted in connection with the materials contained on this Site.
 Access to this Site does not authorize anyone to use any name, logo or mark in any manner, except as may be expressly permitted herein.

 Registration, Submissions and Comments